Kirk-Wang/Cloud-Native/README.md

 * They don't replace a full monitoring solution
 * Let's see the difference and how to use them!

+### Liveness probe
+* Indicates if the container is dead or alive
+* A dead container cannot come back to life
+* If the liveness probe fails, the container is killed (to make really sure that it's really dead; no zombies or undeads!)
+*

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------